School Ethos and Values

 Promoting British Values

 Staff at Nash Mills have always placed great emphasis on values, as can be seen from the information above.
-The Department for Education recently announced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."
+The Department for Education announced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."

 At Nash Mills, these values are reinforced regularly in the following ways: